cssturkiye/st-besa/README.md

   - Purpose: construct the interactive Jupyter widgets (using `ipywidgets`) and outputs (`out_map`, `out_tbl`, `out_plot`) and bind handlers.
   - Important components and behavior:
     - Selection controls: province dropdown, district multi-select, year slider, scale controls (auto/manual), performance settings (Fast toggle which switches map backend between Folium and ipyleaflet).
 The district dropdown displays indices in the label for clarity (e.g. `Kadıköy (1)`).
-    - Action buttons: `Run Analysis` (runs on the selected year and region), `Export XLSX` (generates full multi-year SMOD breakdowns and writes an Excel file), `Apply scale` (applies manual color ranges), and a `Save image` button inside the map (folium backend) when the Fast option is off.
+    - Action buttons: `Run Analysis` (runs on the selected year and region), `Export XLSX` (generates full multi-year SMOD breakdowns and writes an Excel file), `Apply scale` (applies manual color ranges), and a `Capture Frame` button inside the map (folium backend) when the Fast option is off.
     - Busy state / UX: all long-running actions are wrapped with a `set_busy(True/False)` helper that disables interactive controls and displays a transient overlay with a spinner message.
 Status messages update progressively during multi-step operations and are scheduled to auto-dismiss after a short interval using `asyncio` to avoid background thread `ContextVar` issues.
     - Map rendering: uses `geemap` to produce either a Folium or ipyleaflet map depending on the Fast toggle.
 Map layer order is controlled to render (top-to-bottom): Boundary, Building volume, Building surface, Population, SMOD L1, SMOD L2.
     - Legends: continuous legends for volume/surface/population are injected as compact HTML colorbars into the folium root and positioned using absolute CSS (`right` and `bottom`).
 Categorical legends for SMOD L1 and L2 are injected as separate HTML blocks positioned at the bottom-left.
 The UI code exposes tuning values for these positions and has been iterated to avoid overlap with other map controls.